The authoritative guide to ensuring science and technology make life on Earth better, not worse.

 Numerous studies have found vaccines approved by the US government to be safe.

-It’s unclear exactly what position Kennedy would fill should Trump return to the White House, but some experts worry about putting Kennedy anywhere near the vaccine policymaking machinery of federal health agencies, two of the most important being advisory committees to the Food and Drug Administration (FDA), where the Vaccines and Related Biological Products Advisory Committee (VRBPAC) makes recommendations on whether to approve vaccines, and the Centers for Disease Control and Prevention (CDC), where the Advisory Committee on Immunization Practices (ACIP) recommends vaccines for use, determinations that states rely on to set their own school vaccine requirements.
+It’s unclear exactly what position Kennedy would fill should Trump return to the White House, but some experts worry about putting Kennedy anywhere near the vaccine policymaking machinery of federal health agencies, two of the most important parts of which being the advisory committees to the Food and Drug Administration (FDA), where the Vaccines and Related Biological Products Advisory Committee (VRBPAC) makes recommendations on whether to approve vaccines, and the Centers for Disease Control and Prevention (CDC), where the Advisory Committee on Immunization Practices (ACIP) recommends vaccines for use, determinations that states rely on to set their own school vaccine requirements.

 Kennedy has previously characterized the committees as rife with conflicts of interest and deep ties to the pharmaceutical industry.
 A video featuring Kennedy on Children’s Health Defense’s website titled The Vaccine Safety Project includes a lengthy critique of the FDA and CDC committees.
 The CDC committee involves pharmaceutical company insiders creating billions of dollars in profit for vaccine makers without rigorous scientific backing, Kennedy alleges in the video.
 As evidence, he relies on what he says is a 2000 US House committee report citing conflicts of interest among the members of the two federal health committees.